 By implementing these strategies, you can help your teen navigate the challenges of puberty with greater resilience and self-confidence.
 Remember to offer ongoing support and encouragement as they learn to embrace their unique identity and value beyond physical appearance.

-Now that we better understand why self-body image can suffer, let's explore how to boost self-esteem.
-While it's a gradual process rather than an instant solution, there are steps you can take to improve how you perceive yourself.
+Now that we have a better understanding of why self-body image can suffer, let's explore how to boost self-esteem.
+While it's a gradual process rather than an instant solution, there are steps you can take to improve your self-perception.

 Overcoming poor body image involves more than just addressing physical concerns; it's primarily a mental battle.
 Let's delve into practical techniques to combat these issues: